-Download your choosen aircraft 3d files and print it anytime you need with your desktop 3Dprinter
+Choose your aircraft, download 3d files and print as many you need.
+Using your desktop 3Dprinter

 3DLabPrint was founded in 2015 in Brno, Czech Republic as an aeronautics company focused on the use of the additive process for a variety of manufacturing from small R/C models to manned air crafts…